Facebook Safety Factsheet

 How do I block someone on Facebook?

-If you want to block someone you can go to your Privacy settings and click on the tab for "How do I stop someone from bothering me?", as below.
+If you want to block someone, click on the question mark, select Privacy Checkup settings and click on the tab for "How do I stop someone from bothering me?", as below.
 You can also block people who send you a friend request by selecting the option to block on the drop-down menu (bottom right of cover photo) on their profile page.

 If you find a comment or content abusive or offensive on Facebook you can report it by clicking on the pencil menu to the right of the post.
 Your reporting will be anonymous so anyone or post you report won't contain any info to suggest who you are.